gogotanaka/hilbert/README.md

 ## Demo

-The code below is input and output for the Hilbert interpreter

-(you can try it by `hilbert -i`)
+The code below is input and output for the Hilbert interpreter.
+(You can try it with `hilbert -i`.)

 ### Logic
 ```coffeescript